List of Essential Oil Notes for Blending and DIY Perfume

 6. Change Up Your Oils

-Don’t be afraid to change up oils in your blends from time to time.
-The addition of new oils could lend a whole new level of efficacy to your blending practice.
+Don’t be afraid to change oils in your blends from time to time.
+Adding new oils could lend a whole new level of efficacy to your blending practice.

 7. Know Your Essential Oils

 Don’t blend with oils you aren’t personally familiar with.
-Before you decide to add an essential oil to a blend you should be familiar with the oil’s therapeutic properties and safety considerations.
+Before adding an essential oil to a blend, you should be familiar with the oil’s therapeutic properties and safety considerations.

 8. Have Fun With Your Blends